ChrisSantosLang/redscience/docs/source/releases/recorded.rst

       (\hat{\mu}_{max, m} - \hat{\sigma}_{a, \text{game}_m}) \}
     \end{cases}

-If the player a is a teammate of the user (e.g. Partner), or is not the first on its team to play after the user, calculate the flag as follows
+If player :math:`a` is a teammate of the user (e.g. Partner), or is not the first on its team to play after the user, calculate the flag as follows instead:

 .. math::
    =